 In my attempts to recreate the crêpes parmentier from Paris, I lacked some of the tools one would use in a restaurant devoted to the dish.

-If you plan to cook a lot of crêpes or galettes, however, you can invest in an electric pancake and crêpe maker like this one at Amazon.
+If you plan to cook a lot of crêpes or galettes, however, you can invest in an electric pancake and crêpe maker.
 It even includes a wooden spreader, just like they use in a professional setup.
 You can also purchase a simple crêpe pan if you desire something that requires less storage space.

 I use a large non-stick pan with very good results.
 My crêpes are approximately 10-inches in diameter, which is still smaller than the one in Paris.
 They are more than large enough to fold around my filling.